Interpol chief Meng Hongwei under investigation, China says

 Presidents of Interpol are seconded from their national administrations and remain in their home post while representing the international policing body.

-Interpol, which groups 192 countries and is usually focused on finding people who are missing or wanted, is run on a day-to-day basis by its secretary general, Juergen Stock.
+Interpol, which groups 192 countries and is usually focused on finding people who are missing or wanted, is run on a day-to-day basis by its secretary general, German national Juergen Stock.

 When Meng was named Interpol’s president, human rights groups expressed concern that Beijing might try to leverage his position to pursue dissidents abroad.
 Beijing has in the past pressed countries to arrest and deport to China citizens it accuses of crimes, from corruption to terrorism.